-If you only have a few days to spend in this beautiful city, here are top 5 things to do in Valencia:
+If you only have a few days to explore this beautiful city, here are my top 5 things to do in Valencia—inspired by a local’s advice and my own experience:

 1. The City of Arts and Sciences